scommercemage/m2-csp-helper/README.md

 **Looking for a Complete Solution?**

-For a comprehensive resolution of other CSP errors on your site, consider utilizing our <a href="https://www.scommerce-mage.com/magento-2-csp-whitelisting.html" target="_blank">CSP Whitelist Extension</a>.
+For a comprehensive resolution of other CSP errors on your site, consider utilising our <a href="https://www.scommerce-mage.com/magento-2-csp-whitelisting.html" target="_blank">CSP Whitelist Extension</a>.
 It provides the capability to whitelist URLs for any CSP directive directly from the Magento admin panel.
 Learn more about it <a href="https://www.scommerce-mage.com/magento-2-csp-whitelisting.html" target="_blank">here</a>.

 **Disclaimer**